jupyterlab/benchmarks/docs/source/measures/profiling.md

 ![](images/anatomy-of-a-frame.svg "")

+You can also know more on [what forces layout / reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).

 JupyterLab is hanging out / iterating at the Recalc style / Layout steps and does not produce the needed Tiles to be displayed.
 This happens when ["Any CSS property that changes an element's geometry, like its width, height, or position; the browser has to check all other elements and redo the layout.."](https://developers.google.com/web/tools/chrome-devtools/rendering-tools#layout).

 From the many cells profiling, a lot Force layouts are triggered in codemirror.
 The single cell profiling does not highlight the code mirror issue: jupyterlab is nearly as performant as classic notebook as we test with only one cell editor.